jmartinelena/WoWAntiAFK/README.md

 # WoWAntiAFK
-An **attempt** at keeping you from disconnecting from game World of Warcraft Classic.
+An **attempt** at keeping you from disconnecting from the game World of Warcraft Classic for being AFK.

-It works by disconnecting your character, waiting for a minute and reconnecting you again every time a random amount of time between 5 and 20 minutes passes.
+It works by disconnecting your character, waiting for 1.5 minutes and reconnecting you again every time a random amount of time between 5 to 20 minutes passes.
 This *should* only work in Windows.

 Download it [here](https://drive.google.com/file/d/18W3ndzzKBPS5A0ULg73V7Ct4YItlHUEA/view?usp=sharing).